baihuqian/baihuqian.github.io/_posts/Python/2018-02-11-python-basics.md

 ---

 * Everything is an object.
 * Python source code is UTF-8 encoded by default.
-To change it, put an encoding declarartion in the first line of the file: `# -*- coding: windows-1252 -*-`, or the second line if the first line is hash-bang.
+To change it, put an encoding declaration in the first line of the file: `# -*- coding: windows-1252 -*-`, or the second line if the first line is hash-bang.
 * Install third-party library: in the root folder of the library, run the following command:

 ```bash